 Informal class presentations of studies and scenes are a regular part of the class schedule.
 At their discretion, faculty may present students’ work before a wider public at the Accademia or a local venue.

-TART I20 Voice and Performance
+TART I20 Voice and Performance, 60 hours

 This course is designed for the student who is engaged in the specific demands of physical theatre and masked performance.
 The student actor will be led through a carefully guided but very thorough vocal and physical warm-up, right up to performance.
 A series of rigorous exercises and improvisations will stimulate the students’ integration of voice, body and imagination and will extend the boundaries of vocal potential to explore the monstrous, the grotesque and the ridiculous.
 Students will develop greater range, flexibility, sustaining power and emotional presence through concentrating on the sung sound and systematically challenging their boundaries in terms of pitch and quality.